 Import the contacts positions

 In order to generate epileptogenicity maps, we need accurate 3D positions for the contacts of the depth electrodes.
 Placing the contacts requires a good understanding of the implantation scheme reported by the neurosurgeon, and some skills in reading MRI scans.
-To make this tutorial easier to reproduce and follow, we distribute the positions of the contacts saved in a text file (folder /anat/implantation).
-For instructions to place the SEEG contacts using Brainstorm, read the advanced section Editing the contacts positions.
+To make this tutorial easier to reproduce and follow, we distribute the positions of the contacts saved in a text file.
+For instructions to place the SEEG contacts using Brainstorm, read the advanced section Edit the contacts positions.

-- The channel files "Micromed channels" contain the name of the channels, but not their positions.
+The channel files "BrainAmp channels" contain the name of the channels, but not their positions.
 We need to import or edit separately the positions of the SEEG contacts.

-- Click on the [+] next to the three SZ folders, select all the channel files simultaneously.
+- Click on the [+] next to the three folders, select all the channel files simultaneously.

 Right-click one channel file > Add EEG positions > Import from file:

-The positions in this text file are in millimeters, while the expected unit for "EEG: ASCII" is the centimeter.
-This option means that the values will be interpreted as 0.1*cm, ie. millimeters.
+The positions in this text file are in millimeters, the expected unit for this file format is also the millimeter, there is no adjustment to make here.